spco/git-novice/_episodes/10-branching.md

 ~~~
 {: .output}
 What's happened here? git doesn't know which branch to push our changes to in the
-GitHub repository (the "upstream branch").
+Bitbucket repository (the "upstream branch").
 But it suggests what it thinks is most
 likely, and it's what we want in this case, so we go ahead and follow the advice:
 ~~~
 $ git push --set-upstream origin new_branch